LemmyNet/lemmy-docs/src/en/users/01-getting-started.md

 ## Registration

-Once you chose an instance, it's time to create your account.
+Once you choose an instance, it's time to create your account.
 To do this, click _sign up_ in the top right of the page, or click the top right button on mobile to open a menu with _sign up_ link.

 [registration page screenshot]